 Law shapes the ways in which societies grow and operate and consequently, a thorough understanding of law is key to nearly any avenue of inquiry.
 As a result, the Fairbank Center has long considered legal scholarship to be a natural extension of much of the work its affiliated faculty and scholars are producing.
 Recently, this has manifested in the work of Dr. Maura Dykstra who was an An Wang Postdoctoral Fellow at the Center 2014-2015.

-Henry L. Stimson Professor of Law; Director, East Asian Legal Studies Program
+Jerome A. and Joan L. Cohen Professor of Law; Director, East Asian Legal Studies Program

 William P. Alford is a scholar of Chinese law and legal history.
 His books include To Steal a Book is an Elegant Offense: Intellectual Property Law in Chinese Civilization (Stanford University Press 1995)Read More